List of The Open Championship venues

 Royal Liverpool Golf Club hosted the competition for the first time in 1897.
 Royal Cinque Ports Golf Club became the next course to host the event in 1909.
 The course hosted a further championship in 1920, but further attempts to host the championship in 1938 and 1949 were thwarted by bad weather and the course was dropped from the rota.
 Royal Troon, Royal Lytham & St Annes and Carnoustie held the Open Championship for the first time in 1923, 1926 and 1931 respectively.
 The following year Prince's Golf Club hosted the event for the only time.
 The course was requisitioned by the military during the Second World War and was extensively damaged.
 Royal Birkdale was chosen as the host course in 1940, however, due to the Second World War the event did not go ahead.
 It was not until 1954 that Royal Birkdale hosted the Open.

 The Old Course at St Andrews has hosted the most championships, 30, most recently in 2022.
 The championship has been held outside Scotland and England three times, in 1951, 2019 and 2025; Royal Portrush Golf Club in Northern Ireland was the venue for all three tournaments.
 Turnberry became the most recent course to host the championship for the first time, when it held the 1977 Open Championship.
 The R&A said in 2021 that they would not hold the event at Turnberry in the foreseeable future.

+In 2023, the R&A announced that it was looking at the possibility of taking the championship to a venue outside the UK for the first time, with Portmarnock Golf Club in County Dublin its preferred choice.
+The Irish government indicated its support of the idea the following year with a commitment of €40m of funding towards the venture.
+In the summer of 2026, the R&A completed its feasibility study into the use of Portmarnock as an Open venue, and announced its satisfaction with the result, with a view to announcing a potential date for the championship to be held there by the end of 2026.